Skip to main content

 _samecolorForces the line to use the same color as the previous one._samecolor=True

-By mixing these plotlines options, you can transform a standard, busy chart into a clean, informative one that highlights exactly what you need to see for your trading decisions.
+Mix these plotlines options to turn a busy default chart into a clean, focused one that highlights exactly what you need.

 Building Charts with Multiple Trading Indicators

-Indicators that move in a similar range to your price data—like a simple moving average—get plotted right on top of your main price chart.
-Others that have their own distinct scale, such as the RSI or Stochastic Oscillator, are placed in neat sub-charts below.
-This keeps your chart clean and readable.
+Indicators that move in a similar range to your price data (like a simple moving average) plot right on top of the main chart.
+Indicators with their own distinct scale (RSI, Stochastic) land in sub-charts below.
+Keeps everything readable.

 def __init__(self):